Everyone deserves a safe and secure home.

 What if my issue is an emergency?

 If the issue is life threatening or dangerous, tenants should contact their landlord’s emergency request service.
-Landlords often have different contact information for emergency requests.
-It is usually a phone number which is accessible 24 hours a day, 365 days a year.
+Landlords often provide different contact information for emergency requests.
+They usually offer a phone number that you can access 24 hours a day, 365 days a year.
 This can be found on your landlord’s website, by searching for your landlord’s emergency repairs number.

 What can I complain about?